AdobeDocs/experience-manager-65.en/help/forms/using/custom-special-characters.md

 ## Overview {#overview}

-Correspondence Management has built-in, default support for 210 special characters that you can insert in letters with ease.
+Correspondence Management has built-in default support for 210 special characters that you can insert in letters with ease.

 For example, you can insert the following special characters:

-* Currency symbols such as €,￥, and £
+* Currency symbols such as &euro;,￥, and £
 * Mathematical symbols such as ∑, √, ∂, and ^
 * Punctuation symbols as ‟ and "